warp-id/solana-trading-bot/README.md

 - Transfer some SOL to it.
 - Convert some SOL to USDC.
   - We need USDC because the script is buying USDC pairs.
-- Export twallet private key and paste it into: `wallet.json`
+- Export wallet private key and paste it into: `wallet.json`
 - Modify the buy.ts file and enter your RPC endpoint
   - Find line where it says: `ENTER RPC ENDPOINT HERE` and `ENTER RPC WEBSOCKET ENDPOINT HERE` and replace it with your endpoint
-- Run the script
+- Run the script by typing: `npm run buy` in terminal